-as you read, I invite you to notice where you are in your life in this story.
+as you read, I invite you to notice where you are in your life in this story. do you see yourself here?

-once, I hired someone to help me when I needed it most, and what unfolded wasn’t feeling good. simply, I was doing all the things I was ‘supposed to’ with everything I had, and instead of helping, it was feeling awful. after an interaction with this person one day that left my whiskers seriously wrinkled, I took the whole kit and kaboodle into the labyrinth, seeking clarity. what was happening?
+once, during a difficult season, I hired someone to help me navigate a crossroads in my life, and what unfolded wasn’t feeling good. simply, I was doing all the things I was ‘supposed to’ with everything I had, and instead of helping, it was feeling awful. after an interaction with this person one day that left my whiskers seriously wrinkled, I took the whole kit and kaboodle into the labyrinth, seeking clarity. what was happening?

 we arrived breathless, and ready.